Join the Jaguar Land Rover Emissions Claim

 Who is eligible to join the Jaguar Land Rover diesel emissions claim?

-If you have purchased, leased, or financed a Jaguar Land Rover diesel emissions (manufactured between 2009 and 2018) — new or second-hand — you could be eligible to join the claim.
+If you have purchased, leased, or financed a Jaguar Land Rover diesel emissions (manufactured between 2009 and 2020) — new or second-hand — you could be eligible to join the claim.
 If you have a claim, and you want to join the group action, register your interest and we’ll connect you with a regulated UK law firm.
-You may be entitled to compensation worth up to £10,000 per vehicle.
+You may be entitled to compensation worth thousands per vehicle.

 How to Join Jaguar Land Rover Diesel Emissions Claim